 85% of Heritage students are the first in their family to attend college.
 To help overcome the challenges faced by first-generation college students, Heritage provides Student Support Services (S3), a federal TriO project to assist first-time and low-income college students and students with disabilities in earning a bachelor’s degree.

-For the vast majority of Heritage University student, a college education would be unobtainable without financial aid support.
+For the vast majority of Heritage University students, a college education would be unobtainable without financial aid support.
 Through its equity packaging of grants and scholarships, Heritage is able to provide that support to every student with a demonstrated need.

 - 91% of Heritage students receive financial aid